 The National Oceanographic and Atmospheric Administration (NOAA), which resumed operations on Monday following the longest-ever government shutdown, responded to the President Trump’s tweet on climate science.

-“Winter storms don’t prove that global warming isn’t happening” NOAA countered, with an article explaining how winter can be unusually cold and snowy despite climate change.
+“Winter storms don’t prove that global warming isn’t happening” NOAA countered, explaining how winter can be unusually cold and snowy despite climate change, debunking this misconception.

 In an era when misleading statements can reach millions of online followers, the nation’s science advisors are devising new strategies to quickly expose and debunk mistruths about climate change.

 The National Academies of Sciences, Engineering and Medicine is considering a “quick response capability” to effectively communicate to the public the risks of global warming.

 Under the carefully-crafted plan, which took months to develop, the Academies would not respond to every misrepresentation of climate science but instead offer corrections within 48 hours.

 “It’s a repository of lots and lots and lots of information about climate,” said William Hallman, member of the Climate Communications Initiative Strategic Plan committee.

 “It’s is in a position, perhaps a unique position, to address some of the misinformation that’s out there.
 It’s got gravitas.
 So when the national academies speaks, people, and particularly the scientific community, tend to listen.”